LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 - Receive non-messaging related push messages.
 - Handle custom in-app alerts upon an incoming message.

-*Note: Whether the host app fully handles any push messages or partially, any messaging push message should be sent to the SDK using the handlePush method.*
+*Note: Whether the host app fully handles any push messages or partially, any messaging push message should be sent to the SDK using the handlePushMessage method.*

-`public static void handlePush(Context context, Bundle data, String brandId, Boolean showNotification)`
+`public static void handlePushMessage(Context context, Bundle data, String brandId, Boolean showNotification)`

 | Parameter | Description |
 | :--- | :--- |